Our staff

 Sam Maguire

-Sam Maguire came on board at WestCycle in January 2023 as the Events Manager.
+Sam Maguire came on board at WestCycle in January 2023 as the Events Manager before transitioning to Projects Manager where he is engaged in conceiving and delivering projects from schools activations to community events.

 He has been riding for many years and enjoys getting out on the bike as much as possible with friends and family.